philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 Source order also matters in CSS, so if you `@extend` components before you define them, you'll end up overriding yourself.
 The cascade strikes again!

 Any native inheritance in CSS must account for source order.

-### It Doesn't Work Inside Media Queries

-"Why doesn't `@extend` work inside of media queries?" is probably the most common complaint I hear about Sass's `@extend` feature.

-The answer is pretty simple.
-It would be far too complicated to account for all possible situations.
-Consider the following example:

-{% highlightjs %}
-@media (min-width: 10em) {
-  .button {
-    background-color: gray;
-    border: thin solid black;
-  }
-}

-@media (max-width: 20em) {
-  .button-primary {
-    @extend .button;
-    background-color: blue;
-  }
-}
-{% endhighlightjs %}

-The `.button` selector above is defined to look a certain way when the page is wider than `10em`.
-At the same time, `.button-primary` is defined to look a certain way when the page is narrower than `20em`.
-If `.button-primary` is expected to inherit the properties of `.button`, it should only do so when the page is between 10 and 20 ems wide.
-In order for Sass to implement this, it would have to parse the two media queries and create a brand new one that combined the two cases.
-Sometimes this is possible, but sometimes it's not.
-And even when it would be theoretically possible, it would be extremely complicated and error prone.

 ### It Doesn't Handle Descendants or Nested Elements Well